chymian/dotfiles/README.md

 ### Installation

 Currently there is no install script.
-Just `git clone https://github.com/drybjed/dotfiles.git` in a directory of your choice and symlink files in your `$HOME` as needed.
+Just `git clone https://github.com/chymian/dotfiles.git` in a directory of your choice (i.e. ~/.config/dotfiles) and symlink files in your `$HOME` as needed.
 Some of these files, like those in `apt/` directory should go elsewhere, for ex. `/etc/apt/`.
 YMMV.